uchicago-cs/cmsc23320/website/project1_tips.rst

 General socket confusion
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For those of you who have not taken CMSC 15400 recently, or who took a version of CMSC 15400 that did not include a socket assignment, working with sockets in the first Networks project can prove challenging.
-We recommend you read `Beej's Guide to Network Programming <http://beej.us/guide/bgnet/>`_ for a more thorough review of sockets.
+If you're confused about how to use sockets, we recommend you read `Beej's Guide to Network Programming <http://beej.us/guide/bgnet/>`_ for a more thorough review of sockets.

 Common Issues in Projects 1b and 1c